 Standard first-line therapy in many countries includes chemotherapy plus Avastin (bevacizumab) maintenance but the question remains whether maintenance with Lynparza alone or in combination with Avastin could be preferable.
-This question is being addressed by the PAOLA 1 trial, results are expected in 2019.
+This question is being addressed by the PAOLA-1 clinical trial.

 Strategies to Improve Ovarian Cancer Treatment with Lynparza Combinations